 In such moments, I do a mindfulness meditation exercise (read below to see how to do it).
 It calms my mind and helps me relax.
 I am able to concentrate on the task at hand better.

 Mindfulness helps you increase focus and concentration because you are making an effort to bring your attention to the present moment repeatedly.

 It even has the power to change your brain.
 The effect of mindfulness practice can last long even when you are not consciously doing it because new neuron connections are formed through neuroplasticity.

 2. Mindfulness reduces stress and anxiety

-When you practise mindfulness you are more aware of your thoughts.
+When you practice mindfulness you are more aware of your thoughts.
 Thus, if any thought comes up that gives you stress you try to acknowledge it.
 You say to yourself “Ok.
-This has come to stress me out.
+This is stressing me out.
 Back to the task”.
 So you get to respond to your thoughts rather than being controlled by it.

 You can choose to step back from them as you are mindful of your emotional state.
 You acknowledge your thoughts and you are able to respond rather than react to it.

 Research has proved that our brain has the ability to influence the body’s inflammatory responses.
 Our brain and immune system are interconnected.

 Mindfulness meditation can be used as a pathway to train our brain to control stress reaction and prevent a lot of stress based diseases.

 It also improves your memory retention, promotes heart health, improves the quality of sleep, etc.